openmobilehub/android-omh-auth/README.md

 **Note:** nongms build covers only Non-GMS configurations.

 3. Save and [sync Project with Gradle Files](https://developer.android.com/studio/build#sync-files).
+4. Rebuild the project to ensure the availability of `BuildConfig.AUTH_GMS_PATH` and `BuildConfig.AUTH_NON_GMS_PATH` variables.
-4. Now you can select a build variant.
+5. Now you can select a build variant.
 To change the build variant Android Studio uses, do one of the following:
     - Select "Build" > "Select Build Variant..." in the menu.
     - Select "View" > "Tool Windows" > "Build Variants" in the menu.
     - Click the "Build Variants" tab on the tool window bar.

-5. You can select any of the 3 variants for the `:auth-starter-sample`:
+6. You can select any of the 3 variants for the `:auth-starter-sample`:
     - "singleBuild" variant builds for GMS (Google Mobile Services) and Non-GMS devices without changes to the code.(Recommended)
     - "gms" variant builds for devices that has GMS (Google Mobile Services).
     - "nongms" variant builds for devices that doesn't have GMS (Google Mobile Services).
-6. In the SingletonModule.kt file in the `:auth-starter-sample` module add the following code to provide the OMH Auth Client.
+7. In the `SingletonModule.kt` file in the `:auth-starter-sample` module add the following code to provide the OMH Auth Client.

    ```kotlin